 Resistance to aminoglycosides (eg, gentamicin, streptomycin), particularly with E. faecium, continues to emerge.

 Vancomycin-resistant enterococci (VRE) may also be resistant to other glycopeptides (eg, teicoplanin), aminoglycosides, and cell wall–active beta-lactams (eg, penicillin G, ampicillin).
 When identified, infected patients are strictly isolated.
 Recommended treatment includes streptogramins (quinupristin/dalfopristin for E. faecium only) and oxazolidinones (linezolid, tedizolid).
-Daptomycin and tigecycline have in vitro activity against VRE and may be off-label treatment options.
+Daptomycin, oritavancin, tigecycline, and eravacycline have in vitro activity against VRE and may be off-label treatment options.

-Beta-lactamase–producing enterococci are occasionally encountered, particularly when large numbers of organisms are present (eg, in endocarditis vegetation).
+Beta-lactamase–producing enterococci are occasionally problematic, particularly when large numbers of organisms are present in tissues (eg, in endocarditis vegetation).
 Resistance may be present clinically even though the organism appears susceptible based on standard testing.
 Vancomycin or combination beta-lactam/beta-lactamase inhibitor antibiotics (eg, piperacillin/tazobactam, ampicillin/sulbactam) can be used.